 The warehouses in the area are covered in massive murals, and art installations are dotted all around the harbour.
 Since the weather in Kaohsiung is quite mild, people can enjoy all the outdoor spaces in this area.

-Cijin Island, or Qijin, is the perfect spot for a leisurely afternoon consisting of relaxing strolls along the beach, bike riding on the island and savouring delicious Taiwanese food.
-So make sure you add Cijin Island to your Kaoshiung itinerary.
+Cijin Island, or Qijin, is the perfect spot for a leisurely afternoon.
+During your day on the island, take relaxing strolls along the beach, bike riding, and savouring delicious Taiwanese food.

 Once you disembark the ferry, walk around Cihou Fort (旗後砲台) and hike up to the Kaohsiung Lighthouse (高雄燈塔) to see the view of Kaohsiung.